 The broth is light on the palate, but still savoury thanks to the ti po—dried flatfish—which makes the broth extremely fragrant.
 Great for family gatherings, Xin Heng Feng Guo Tian Tan offers Red Snapper Fish Slice Steamboat (from $35) and other types of fish as well; prices go up to $50 for certain types.
 The stall also has a few sides on their menu including their braised duck that is highly raved about!

 Address: 91 Whampoa Drive, #01-14/15, Whampoa Makan Place, Singapore 320091

 Image credit: @hohoboi

-Offering the cheapest fish head steamboat on this list is Hai Chang Fish Head Steamboat – their Red Snapper Fish Head Steamboat starts from $18!
-Because of the affordable pricing, the place is usually packed with customers waiting to dig in to this traditional steamboat.
+Offering one of the cheapest on this list is Hai Chang Fish Head Steamboat—their Red Snapper Fish Head Steamboat starts from $28!
+Because of the affordable pricing, the place is usually packed with customers waiting to dig into this traditional steamboat.
 Besides steamboat, Hai Chang Fish Head Steamboat also offers some zi char dishes.
-Gushed about by customers are dishes such as sambal kang kong ($6) that packs a punch and their sweet and sour pork ($8).
+Gushed about by customers are dishes such as kang kong ($8) and their sweet and sour pork ribs ($12).

 Address: Blk 137A Tampines Street 11, #01-03, Singapore 522137

 Tel: 9663 7994

 Image credit: @reikojm